Case Closed: Accolades

 The Case Closed manga series was awarded the 46th Shogakukan Manga Award in the shōnen category in 2001.
 It respondents in an online poll for Japanese citizens in their mid-twenties voted Case Closed as one of the top three manga they wanted to continue running in publication.
 In France, the series was nominated for the Angoulême Festival Graphic Novel award among the Japanese selection.
 The series ranked on About.com's top continuing manga series of 2010, under the title "Best Underappreciated Gem: Shonen" category.

 Several of the franchise's films were nominated for awards in their home country.
 The ninth film was nominated for the feature film category at the 5th Annual Tokyo Anime Awards, and the next five films were nominees for the Japan Academy Prize for Animation of the Year in their respective years of release.
+The anime series won the Anime Grand Prize at the 2024 TVer Awards, topping the platform's category in total views.